November 27, 1940 Bruce Lee born at Jackson Street Hospital, San Francisco CA

 March 26, 1963 Takes his student Doug Palmer back to Hong Kong for homecoming visit

-August 1963 Returns to Seattle and opens second gung fu school at 418 1/2 8th Avenue S
+August 15, 1963 Bruce and Doug leave Hong Kong to return to Seattle.
+Bruce opens second gung fu school at 418 1/2 8th Avenue S

 August 1963 Performs demonstration at Wally Jay's Island Ju Jitsu Club in Hawaii (credit: user LJF - Bruce Lee Lives Tribute Forum)